nathanlao/WebGL_mario_scene/README.md

 ## Interation
 - Press left mouse button to rotate mario's head
 - Press right mouse button to trigger orbit camera for dynamic view of the scene
+- Press ArrowUp to on keyboard to let Mario jump

 ## Resources